ArminKleinert/shaza/README.md

 Not implemented:
-- ``:checked-calls #t/#f`` Makes sure the functions can only call functions created in Shaza, but no D-functions.
+- ``:checked-calls #t/#f`` Makes sure the functions can only call functions created in Shaza, but no D-functions. `#f` is redundant.
 - ``:pure #t/#f`` Ensures the compiler that the functions are functionally pure or not.
 The value `#f` is redundant.
 - ``:parameters [...]`` Sets the list of parameters for all functions in scope.